fuzzylogicxx/fuzzylogic/posts/2020-08-09-signin-form-best-practices-on-webdev.md

 The tips of greatest interest to me were:

-- on using `autocomplete="new-password"` and `autocomplete="current-password"` where appropriate to tap into browser password suggestion and password manager features;
+- on using `autocomplete="new-password"` on registration forms and `autocomplete="current-password"` on sign-in forms to tap into browser password suggestion and password manager features;
 - on how best to provide “Show password” functionality; and
-- on using and `aria-describedby` when providing guidance on password rules.
+- on using `aria-describedby` when providing guidance on password rules.